 Run with a stopwatch at a track or place mile markers

-Tracks are a great way to get a good idea of your pacing because they are completely flat.
+Tracks are a great place to get a good idea of your pacing because they are completely flat, and a standard length (400 meters).
 If you want to know where your fitness level really is, a track will give you accurate information.